Computing the Geometric Intersection Number of Curves: Combinatorial framework

-\paragraph{Reduction to a system of quads.} Let $\Sigma$ be a combinatorial surface with negative Euler characteristic.
-We describe the construction of a system of quads for a surface without boundary.
-A similar construction applies when $\Sigma$ has perforated faces.
-Following Lazarus and Rivaud~\cite{lr-hts-12} we start putting $\Sigma$ into a standard form called a \define{system of quads} by Erickson and Whittlesey~\cite{ew-tcsr-13}.
-After reducing $\Sigma$ to a surface $\Sigma'$ with a single vertex $v$ and a single face $f$ this system of quads is obtained by adding a vertex $w$ at the center of $f$, adding edges between $w$ and all occurrences of $v$ in the facial walk of $f$, and finally deleting the edges of $\Sigma'$.
-The graph of the resulting system of quads, called the \define{radial graph}~\cite{lr-hts-12}, is bipartite.
-It contains two vertices, namely $v$ and $w$, and $4g$ edges, where $g$ is the genus of $\Sigma$.
-All its faces are quadrilaterals.
-Note that the system of quads can be deduced from $\Sigma$ by a sequence of edge contractions, deletions and insertions.
+Note that the system of quads can be deduced from $\Sigma$ by a sequence of edge contractions, deletions, insertions and subdivisions.
 Every cycle $c$ of $\Sigma$ can thus be modified accordingly to give a cycle $\varphi(c)$ in the system of quads.
 Clearly, there exist cellular embeddings $\rho, \rho'$ of the graphs of $\Sigma$ and of the system of quads in a same topological surface such that $\rho(c)\sim\rho'(\varphi(c))$. \begin{lem}[\cite{dg-tcs-99,lr-hts-12}] Let $n$ be the number of edges of the combinatorial surface $\Sigma$.
-The above construction of a system of quads can be performed in $O(n)$ time so that for every closed curve $c$ of length $\ell$ in $\Sigma$, we can compute in $O(\ell)$ time a curve $c'$ of length at most $2\ell$ in the system of quads such that $c'\sim \varphi(c)$. \end{lem} For the rest of the paper we shall assume that \define{all surfaces have negative Euler characteristic}.
+The above construction of a system of quads can be performed in $O(n)$ time so that for every closed curve $c$ of length $\ell$ in $\Sigma$, we can compute in $O(\ell)$ time a curve $c'$ of length at most $2\ell$ in the system of quads such that $c'\sim \varphi(c)$. \end{lem} For the rest of the paper, unless stated otherwise, we shall assume that \define{all surfaces have negative Euler characteristic}.